WELCOME TO THE PARKLIFE RESIDENTS HUB

 I Need To Report An Issue.
 How Do I Contact The Community Impact Taskforce?

-You can contact the team before, during and after the event.
+You can contact the Community Impact Taskforce (CIT) before, during and after the event.
 By reporting issues, we can identify areas for improvement and take steps to resolve these in future years.

 PHONE